SHEDRA COURSES

 Mahamudra Vipashyana-I and Madhyamaka

-Mahamudra Vipashyana-I is correlated with the Madhyamaka view, and is expressed well in a song by the yogi Milarepa:
+Mahamudra Vipashyana-I is correlated with the Madhyamaka view, as is expressed well in this song by the yogi Milarepa:

 “Throughout the day and night look at your mind.